Pediatric Multiple Sclerosis

 The central nervous system consists of the brain, spinal cord and optic nerves.
 MS primarily attacks the coating around nerve cells called myelin.
-This leaves scars (also called plaques or lesions) that interfere with nerve conduction and produces the symptoms of MS. Symptoms of multiple sclerosis vary depending on the location of lesions.
+The attacks leave spots (called plaques or lesions) that interfere with nerve conduction and produces the symptoms of MS. Symptoms of multiple sclerosis vary depending on the location of lesions.

 Multiple sclerosis is more common in women than in men.
 It is more common in Caucasians than in Hispanics or African Americans, and more common in temperate areas of the world away from the Equator.
 It is rare in Asians and other groups.

-The symptoms of multiple sclerosis include:
+Signs and symptoms of multiple sclerosis include:

 - Changes in vision

 Children who are diagnosed with MS have a type called relapsing-remitting MS. This form of MS is characterized by recurring attacks causing new or worsening neurologic symptoms, followed by periods without new symptoms, called remissions.

 At the time of a first attack, it is not always clear whether the diagnosis of MS is appropriate since relapsing disease has not yet occurred.
 New relapses or attacks will confirm your child’s diagnosis and provide insight to help their doctors better manage their care.

 There is no single diagnostic test for MS. In most cases, MS is diagnosed with a combination of methods.
 Your child’s healthcare provider will take a careful medical history and will order tests that may include:

 - A neurological exam